sathira10/ds1-neural-emulation/README.md

 # Boss DS-1 Neural Emulation

 Real-time neural emulation of the Boss DS-1 distortion pedal, comparing LSTM and GRU recurrent architectures trained on captured hardware recordings and deployed as a JUCE audio plugin.
-This is the accompanying codebase for a master's thesis.
+This is the accompanying codebase for a research thesis.

 ![Boss DS-1 plugin GUI](docs/plugin-screenshot.png)